iamso/webpack2setup/README.md

-# Webpack2Setup
+# WebpackSetup
-> Template project with webpack 2, ES6 and Sass
+> Template project with webpack, ES6 and Sass

 ## Installation